Micheal Ray Richardson: College career

 Richardson played collegiately at the University of Montana.
-He was recruited to the Big Sky Conference school by Hall of Fame Coach Jud Heathcote after Richardson's Denver basketball friend David Berry had visited the school.

-As a freshman in 1974-1975 Montana went 21-8 and qualified for the 1975 NCAA Division I Basketball Tournament, as Richardson averaged 7.5 points and 3.6 rebounds.
-The Grizzlies defeated Utah State 79-63, before losing to the eventual National Champion UCLA Bruins 67-64.
+He was recruited to the Big Sky Conference school by Hall of Fame coach Jud Heathcote after Richardson's Denver basketball friend David Berry had visited the school.
+As a freshman in 1974–1975, the Grizzlies went 21–8 and qualified for the 1975 NCAA Division I Basketball Tournament, as Richardson averaged 7.5 points and 3.6 rebounds.
+The Grizzlies defeated Utah State 79–63, before losing to the eventual national champion UCLA Bruins 67–64.
 Montana then lost to UNLV in the regional 3rd place game.

-Richardson averaged 18.2 points, 6.3 rebounds and 3.8 assists as a sophomore in 1975-1976, as Montana finished 13-12.
-After the season, Coach Heathcote left for Michigan State University, where he would win the 1979 NCAA title.

-Under Coach Jim Brandenburg, who had been an assistant under Heathcote, Richardson averaged 19.2 points, 8.6 rebounds and 3.6 assists as Montana finished 18-8 in 1976-1977.

-As a senior, Richardson averaged 24.2 points and 6.9 rebounds in 1977-1978, and Montana finished 20-8, capturing the Big Sky regular-season title.

-In his Montana career, Richardson averaged 17.1 points, 6.3 rebounds and 3.7 assists on 49% shooting in 107 career games.
-Richardson was First team All-Big Sky Conference as a sophomore, junior and senior.
+Richardson averaged 18.2 points, 6.3 rebounds, and 3.8 assists as a sophomore in 1975–1976, as Montana finished 13–12.
+After the season, Heathcote left for Michigan State University, where he would win the 1979 NCAA title.
+Under coach Jim Brandenburg, who had been an assistant under Heathcote, Richardson averaged 19.2 points, 8.6 rebounds, and 3.6 assists as Montana finished 18–8 in 1976–1977.
+As a senior, Richardson averaged 24.2 points and 6.9 rebounds in 1977–1978, and Montana finished 20–8, capturing the Big Sky regular-season title.
+In his Montana career, Richardson averaged 17.1 points, 6.3 rebounds, and 3.7 assists on 49% shooting in 107 career games.
+Richardson was first-team All-Big Sky Conference as a sophomore, junior, and senior.
 Today, Richardson still shares the Montana single-game scoring record of 40 points, and holds the single-game record for field goals of 18 and the single-season scoring average record of 24.2.
-Richardson is third on the Montana career assists list (372), second in career scoring (1,827 points) and ninth in career rebounding.
+Richardson is third on the Montana career assists list (372), second in career scoring (1,827 points), and ninth in career rebounding.